📗General

 Supported Tokens

-Please refer to the currency control list in your CoinSend/CoinGet center for the most up-to-date coinsDoId.
+Please go to currency control list in your CoinSend/CoinGet center for the most up-to-date list of support tokens and also coinsDoId for making API request.

 How to make API request